-We show that the triples with \emph{no} corresponding triple-$P_3$ in $P$ form a perfect 3-dimensional matching~$\TDMSol$ for $\TDMInst$.
+It remains to show that the triples with \emph{no} corresponding triple-$P_3$ in $P$ form a perfect 3-dimensional matching~$\TDMSol$ for $\TDMInst$.
 Note that for each element $a\in \TDMR \cup \TDMB \cup \TDMY$, the element-$P_3$ centered in~$u_a$ uses a triple-vertex~$v^t_a$ for some triple $t$ containing $a$, which means that no triple-$P_3$ in $P$ corresponds to~$t$.
 Hence, $t\in \TDMSol$ and element~$a$ is matched by~$t$.
-Now it remains to show that every element is matched at most once.
+Now, it remains to show that every element is matched at most once.
 Suppose for the sake of contradiction that there is an element~$a\in \TDMR \cup \TDMB \cup \TDMY$ which is matched at least twice.
-To this end, let $v^t_a$~be the triple-vertex that together with $u_a$ and $u'_{a}$ forms an element-$P_3$.
+To this end, let $v^t_a$~be a triple-vertex that together with~$u_a$ and $u'_{a}$ forms an element-$P_3$.
 Thus, $t\in \TDMSol$.
-Further, let $t'$ be another triple in $\TDMSol$ that matches~$a$.
-Since $t'$ does not correspond to any $P_3$ in $P$, there is an element-$P_3$ containing a triple-vertex~$v^{t'}_a$ such that $t$ also contains element $a$.
-But then $v^{t'}_a$ together with $u_a$ and $u'_{a}$ must also form an element-$P_3$--a contradiction. \end{proof}
+Furthermore, let $t'$ be another triple in~$\TDMSol$ that matches~$a$.
+Since $t'$ has no corresponding triple-$P_3$ in $P$, there is an element-$P_3$ containing~$v^{t'}_a$.
+But then, $v^{t'}_a$ must form an element-$P_3$ together with $u_a$ and $u'_{a}$, which is a contradiction. \end{proof}